ga-adi-macaron/unit-testing-lab/README.md

 #### Deliverable

 Submit a pull request with app with all passing tests!
+If you worked with a partner, put both names in the pull request title.

 ## Additional Resources